We may earn money or products from the companies mentioned in this post.

 - With mixer on low speed, slowly add dry ingredients, mix until combined.
 Set aside 1 1/2 cups of batter.
 Spread remaining batter evenly into prepared dish.
 Top with cherry pie filling.
 Dollop small spoonfuls of remaining batter on top of cherries.

 - Bake 40 to 45 minutes, remove from oven.
 Cool on wire rack.

-- Mix together powdered sugar, vanilla extract, almond extract and cream or milk.
+- For Glaze: Mix together powdered sugar, vanilla extract, almond extract and cream or milk.
 Spoon glaze into a small ziplock baggie.
 Snip off one corner of baggie.
 Drizzle glaze on bars.